arneBersch/Zoeglfrex/docs/quick_start_guide.md

 Especially in situations when your setup is very complex, this can help you finding the right ID.

 ## Adding Values
-Now that we have finished setting up our rig, we have to add some values that we can add to our Cue.
+Now that we have finished setting up our rig, we have to add some values that we can add to our Cues.

 ### Adding Intensities
 An **Intensity** only holds one value, the Dimmer, which is given in percent: